Bedrock-OSS/bedrock-wiki/docs/items/equipped-item-commands.md

 ## Introduction

 A common concept for add-ons is implementing new armor sets with unique effects, just like the turtle shell and netherite armor.
 While items have a knockback resistance component, they don't have a component for inflicting mob effects, emitting particles, etc. under certain conditions.
-However, using server animations, Molang, and item tags, this can easily be done!
+However, using server animations, MoLang and item tags, this can easily be done!

 Keep in mind that this requires modifying the player behavior, which is a common theme for many add-ons; thus, your add-on may not be compatible with others if you wish to do this.

+> However some people found a way not to use player.json.
+They replace it with dummy entity-rider.
+Try experimenting yourself!

 The use of Holiday Creator Features is also required to add item tags and easily equip our item in armor or off-hand slots.

-## Server animation
+## Server Animation

 The first step will be to create a server animation, which is a file that runs commands or events at certain keyframes.
 While client animations are in the resource pack, server animations are in the behavior pack.
+You can read a bit more [here](/entities/timers.html#animation-based-timers).
 We can start by using the following as a template:

 <CodeHeader>BP/animations/player.json</CodeHeader>